djhunt-ibm/agentic-ai-client-bootcamp/usecases/intelligent-assistant/Intelligent AI Assistant.md

 - Bearer token: (Copy the token that you generated earlier, right after you deployed your agent.)
 - Service instance URL: (Your instructor will give you the endpoint URL you enter.
 It should end in `/chat/completions`.)

+After you have entered all the information, you click on `Connect`.

 ![alt text](images/image17.png)

 Click on `Connect`.
 This will make your agent available to the chat function.